powers-workshop/powers-workshop.github.io/README.md

 * **Full research papers**: 10-14 pages, 20-25 minutes presentation.

 All contributions must be submitted as a single PDF file and must be formatted according to the <a href="https://ceurws.wordpress.com/2020/03/31/ceurws-publishes-ceurart-paper-style/">CEUR one-column format</a>.
-Submissions must be sent via Easychair (<a href="https://easychair.org/my/conference?conf=fois2025">https://easychair.org/my/conference?conf=fois2025</a> - select the track “_WS: Entities that can be Realized_”)
+Submissions must be sent via Easychair (<a href="https://easychair.org/my/conference?conf=fois2025">https://easychair.org/my/conference?conf=fois2025</a> - select the track “_WS: Entities that can be Realized_”).

 ## Organization